The Merger Control Review: Morocco

 i Coordination with other jurisdictions

-The Moroccan competition authorities have entered into several cooperation agreements with other national authorities.
+Under the former legal framework, the Moroccan competition authorities had entered into cooperation agreements with other national authorities.

 A bilateral cooperation has been developed with the Tunisian competition authority.

-In 2019, the Moroccan Competition Council entered into an agreement with Spain's National Commission on Markets and Competition and announced its will to strengthen its bilateral cooperation with the Portuguese Competition Authority and the Chilean National Economic Prosecutor.
+In particular, in 2019, the Competition Council entered into an agreement with Spain's National Commission on Markets and Competition and announced its will to strengthen its bilateral cooperation with the Portuguese Competition Authority and the Chilean National Economic Prosecutor.